fluescher/cascld-kubernetes/07-security/readme.md

 kubectl get pods -n kube-system
 ```

-After all pods are ready you can redeploy your application.
+After all pods are ready you can redeploy your application using your `web.yml` and `redis.yml` you created in the previous excercises.
 After successful deployment you can enter the bastion pod and bid:

 ```bash
 curl auction # Get currently the highest bid curl -X POST auction/bid -d bid=1 # Place a bid
 ```

-Unfortunately the minikube ingress controller does not work when cilium is enabled.

 ### Add NetworkPolicy